Beard Oil vs Beard Balm?

 And we find help in the form of beard oil or a wax.

 Beard oil is the most common and important solution to any beard problem.
-Even if your beard has no problems, regular oil use is important.
-It’s the easiest way to keep the hair on your face healthy and moisturised.
+Even if your beard is in great shape, regular beard oil use is important.
+It’s the easiest way to keep the hair on your face healthy, soft and your skin moisturised.
 This means strong, healthier facial hair and better growing conditions.

-Whether you suffer from dry skin and beardruff or just want to maintain a healthy beard or ‘stache, a well made, organic oil should be the keystone to your grooming routine.
+Whether you suffer from dry skin and beard dandruff or just want to maintain a healthy beard or moustache, a well made, organic beard oil should be the keystone to your grooming routine.
 But don’t apply it too regularly (more than daily) and don’t apply too much.
 Greasy beards aren’t cool and they can lead to the opposite end of the skin problem spectrum (pimples, acne and a decline in general skin quality).
-The Groomed Man Co. beard oil was made to be lightweight, non-greasy and fast absorbing using ingredients that replicate the skins natural sebum production such as jojoba.
+The Groomed Man Co.
+Australian made beard oil was made to be lightweight, non-greasy and fast absorbing using ingredients that replicate the skins natural sebum production such as jojoba.
+A mixture of jojoba beard oil, argan beard oil and almond beard oil bases, ensured you're receiving ingredients that approach maintaining optimum beard and skin health on all fronts.

-When looking at ingredients in a wax, be sure that Shea butter (butyrospermum parkii) and/or Beeswax (cera alba) are listed within the first 3 ingredients.
+When looking at using a beard balm, ensure the ingredients contain a good mix of waxes, butters and oils.
 These naturally malleable ingredients won’t damage the health of your hair.
 Petroleum and silicone-based ingredients are synthetic and do not let the hair breathe at all.
-Jojoba (Simmondsia chinensis) or argan oil (Argania spinosa L) are natural moisturizers and usually a staple ingredient of waxes.
-A good wax should have a scent to it but should be substantially less scented than your oil.
+Jojoba or argan oil are natural moisturisers and usually a staple ingredient of waxes.
+A good beard balm should have a scent to it but should be substantially less scented than your oil.

 Whatever path you take, remember that everybody’s body is different.
 What works for me probably won’t work for you.
 But hey, it might.
 If it doesn’t, keep experimenting.
 The point is to educate and encourage you to find what works for you.